Drop ceilings or suspended ceilings are a familiar sight—in offices, of course, but also in many houses with finished basements.

-Sure, we've all seen drop ceilings–in offices, of course, but also in a lot of houses with finished basements.
-Traditional drop ceilings consist of a suspended metal framework, or grid, and lightweight "acoustic" tiles that simply lie in the grid.
+Traditional drop or suspended ceilings consist of a suspended metal framework, or grid, and lightweight acoustic tiles that simply lie in the grid.
 The grid is suspended from the floor or ceiling structure above by metal wires.
-The space between the two levels hides heating ducts, plumbing and wiring.
+The space between the two levels hides heating ducts, plumbing, and wiring.

-The name is a bit deceiving: The tiles of a direct-mount ceiling do not mount directly to the ceiling, but the grid does.
+The tiles of a direct mount ceiling do not mount directly to the ceiling, but the grid does.
 As with a drop ceiling, individual tiles are laid into the grid and are not attached.

 Where to Use This

-Basement ceilings in older homes can be a challenging issue, since few of them reach 8 feet tall, and adding a suspended ceiling below takes up additional headroom.
+Basement ceilings in older homes can be a challenging issue since few of them reach 8 feet tall, and adding a suspended ceiling below takes up additional headroom.

 Most building codes require living spaces to have ceilings of at least 7 1/2 feet.
 Because a direct-mount grid is attached directly to the level above, with no intervening wires, no space is wasted.

-Direct-Mount vs. Conventional Drywall Ceiling
+Surface Mount vs. Conventional Drywall Ceiling

-Types of Tiles You Can Use
+Types of Tiles